 Call in at the impressive Jame'Asr Hassanil Bolkiah Mosque, an Islamic architectural gem (closed all day Thursday and until 16.30 hrs Friday), as well as the Palaces of both the current and previous Sultans.

 The Royal Regalia Centre, housing the royal ceremonial costumes gives an insight to the wealth of this oil rich and ancient sultanate.

-Lunch is included at the Portview Restaurant, and a visit to the Tamu (market) and the water village, where more than thirty thousand people live on their ancestral sites.
+Lunch is included at a local restaurant, and a visit to the Tamu (market) and the water village, where more than thirty thousand people live on their ancestral sites.

 This water village has all the modern amenities, including schools, clinics, police station and a fire brigade.
 See the variety of housing styles and the busy water taxi activity as people return home from work and school.